 The ICO said in a statement: "The ICO is clear that this information should never have been collected in the first place and the company's failure to secure its deletion as promised is cause for concern."

 Google's global privacy counsel, Peter Fleischer, apologised for the error in a letter to the ICO on Friday.
-Google declined to comment beyond the letter, which was published on the ICO website.
+Google declined to comment beyond the letter, which was

-The technology company is already being investigated by the ICO over claims it orchestrated a cover-up of the data collection in 2010.
+The technology company is already being investigated by the ICO over claims it orchestrated a

 Google declined to say when it realised it had not deleted all of the data.